Updated December 7, 2024

 I haven’t bought one myself, but I’ve travelled with folks who don’t leave home without their AeroPress Go Portable Travel Coffee Press.
 After enjoying several cups on a motorcycle trip in New Zealand, I can attest to the fact that it makes superb coffee.
 The unit is compact, durable, and lightweight at 318 g / 11 oz.

-After considerable research on compact, lightweight binoculars for observing wildlife in Africa, the pandemic postponed the trip.
-In the event my research helps, I was looking for something waterproof, reasonably priced, easy to focus quickly, had positive reviews, and came with a neck strap.
+For observing wildlife in Africa, I wanted something waterproof, reasonably priced, easy to focus quickly, had positive reviews, and came with a neck strap.

 Spending time with friends, or socializing with new ones, can be facilitated with one or two decks of playing cards.
 Put your travel photos to work with a personalized deck of cards at The Playing Card Factory.
 Load one image, or 54 to create a full custom deck.